2014 USTA/PNW Junior Sectionals Held August 14-17 in Yakima, Washington

-OVER the NET Reports on USTA/PNW Junior Champ Tournaments in April, May and June
+OVER the NET Reports on the 2014 USTA/PNW Junior Sectional Championships

 Have tennis news or photos you would like to share?
 Or maybe you would like to be the next "OVER the NET" interview?
-Contact Ben Elliott at email@example.com or Chris Elliott (photo at left) at firstname.lastname@example.org.
+Contact Chris Elliott (photo at left) at firstname.lastname@example.org or Ben Elliott at email@example.com.

 New 2014 USTA/PNW Junior Tournament Rule Changes